AtzoriMarco/OF2025_Erlangen/Notes.md

 cp -r /opt/openfoam13/tutorials/incompressibleFluid/pitzDaily .
 ./Allrun
 ```
+* This tutorial uses a Reynolds-Averaged Navier-Stokes (RANS) simulation.
+Let's identify the corresponding dictionaries and options.

 * We can try to extend the post processing to extract more informations.
 Let's check the tutorials folder for incompressible flows, and see examples of other available functions: